-When not on the road or in the studio, Sam stays busy keeping up with his 6 year-old son, playing piano, composing new music, practicing scales, enjoying live music, doing yoga, playing soccer, praying for peace in the world, and roasting coffee.
+When not on stage or in the studio, Sam stays busy keeping up with his 6 year-old son, playing piano, composing new music, practicing scales, listening to the birds sing, doing yoga, playing soccer, praying for peace in the world, and roasting coffee.

 . . .

 Brief Curriculum Vitae:

 – BMus ’03 – Studio Music and Jazz Performance – Frost School of Music at the University of Miami

 – Toured extensively nationally and internationally, playing venues including The Royal Albert Hall, The Ryman Auditorium, Lincoln Center, Palais-Omnisports de Paris-Bercy, Ziggo Dome Amsterdam, and festivals including Bonnaroo, Telluride Bluegrass Festival, Celtic Connections (UK), Port Fairy Folk Festival (Australia), TakeRoot Festival (Netherlands) and the Winnipeg, Vancouver, Edmonton, Canmore, Hillside, Mariposa, Shelter Valley, Mission, and Newfoundland and Labrador Folk Festivals in Canada.

 – Appeared on major television broadcasts on CBS, NBC and PBS, and radio broadcasts on BBC, CBC, ABC, NPR, RNZ, and countless independent stations.

 – Performed three times on the historic Grand Ole Opry in Nashville, TN.